Working Remotely in Spitalfields, London, England

 • Air Quality: ⭐️⭐️⭐️ 3/5 stars.
 As with most of central London, air quality can be an issue, but there are several parks nearby with fresh air.
 While we were visiting, the air quality was generally pretty good.

 • Water Quality: ⭐️⭐️ 2/5 stars.
-London claims the tap water is generally safe, but there were parasites they had in the water not long ago and a lot of men claimed they lost their hair from something in the tap.
+London claims the tap water is generally safe, but there were parasites found in the water not long ago and a lot of men claimed they lost their hair from something in the tap.
 So I wouldn’t worry about brushing your teeth with it, but it’s probably best to drink from bottled water.

 Overall Rating: ⭐️⭐️⭐️ 3/5 stars.
 Spitalfields offers a good balance of great food markets, cute shops, and plenty of great concerts and activities — making it an excellent choice for digital nomads looking to experience the best of London.
 However, I found the lack of good cafes and not-so-inspiring culinary culture to still be holding London back quite a bit.